 Professional Fields of Interest

-Psychological analysis and anthropology, with a particular interest in aggression, organized violence, and individual differences.
+History, psychological analysis and anthropology, with a particular interest in aggression, organized violence, and individual differences.
 Empirical references include the Second World War, special operations soldiers, the 'war on drugs,' terrorism, unconventional warfare, and cross-cultural analysis.

 Theater, especially the use of Early Modern dramatic methods and technologies to critique and reconsider 21st century political and social outcomes.